sathyaincampus/tipster/README.md

 (For Prework assignment)

 This is a tip calculator iOS application developed by following the steps and video given in the prework assignment steps of CodePath.
-See the [RottenTomatoes Networking Tutorial](http://guides.thecodepath.com/android/RottenTomatoes-Networking-Tutorial) on our cliffnotes for a step-by-step tutorial.

 Time spent: 8 hours spent in total (including training)